WCTS Client Service agreement – PDF

 SOCIAL MEDIA AND TELECOMMUNICATION

 Due to the rising costs of health care, insurance benefits have increasingly become more complex.
 It is sometimes difficult to determine exactly how much mental health coverage is available.
 Managed Health Care plans such as HMOs and PPOs often require advance authorization, without which they may refuse to provide reimbursement for mental health services.
 These plans are often limited to short-term treatment approaches designed to work out specific problems that interfere with a person’s usual level of functioning.
 It may be necessary to seek approval for more therapy after a certain number of sessions.
 While a lot can be accomplished in short-term therapy, some patients feel that they need more services after insurance benefits end.
-Some managed-care plans will not allow me to provide services to you once your benefits end.
-If this is the case, I will do my best to find another provider who will help you continue your psychotherapy.
+Some managed-care plans will not allow us to provide services to you once your benefits end.
+If this is the case, we will do our best to find another provider who will help you continue your psychotherapy.

 In addition, if you plan to use your insurance, authorization from the insurance company may be required before they will cover therapy fees.
 If you did not obtain authorization and it is required, you may be responsible for full payment of the fee.
 Many policies leave a percentage of the fee (which is called co-insurance) or a flat dollar amount (referred to as a co-payment) to be covered by the patient.
 Either amount is to be paid at the time of the visit by cash, check, or credit/debit card.
 In addition, some insurance companies also have a deductible, which is an out-of-pocket amount that must be paid by the patient before the insurance companies are willing to begin paying any amount for services.
-This will typically mean that you will be responsible to pay for initial sessions with me until your deductible has been met; the deductible amount may also need to be met at the start of each calendar year.
+This will typically mean that you will be responsible to pay for initial sessions with us until your deductible has been met; the deductible amount may also need to be met at the start of each calendar year.
 Once we have all the information about your insurance coverage, we will discuss what we can reasonably expect to accomplish with the benefits that are available and what will happen if coverage ends before you feel ready to end your sessions.
-It is important to remember that you always have the right to pay for my services yourself to avoid the problems described above, unless prohibited by my provider contract.
+It is important to remember that you always have the right to pay for our services yourself to avoid the problems described above, unless prohibited by our provider contract.

-My policies about confidentiality, as well as other information about your privacy rights, are fully described in a separate document entitled Notice of Privacy Practices.
+Our policies about confidentiality, as well as other information about your privacy rights, are fully described in a separate document entitled Notice of Privacy Practices.
 You have been provided with a copy of that document and we will discuss any of your issues or concerns related this during our first session.
 Please remember that you may reopen the conversation at any time during our work together.

 PARENTS & MINORS

-I am often not immediately available by telephone.
-I do not answer my phone when I am with clients or otherwise unavailable.
-At these times, you may leave a message on my confidential voice mail and your call will be returned as soon as possible, but it may take a day or two for non-urgent matters.
-If, for any number of unseen reasons, you do not hear from me or I am unable to reach you, and you feel you cannot wait for a return call or if you feel unable to keep yourself safe, call 911 and ask to speak to the mental health worker on call.
-I will make every attempt to inform you in advance of planned absences and provide you with the name and phone number of the mental health professional covering my practice.
+We are open from 9:00 am to 5:00 pm Monday through Friday (with a one-hour lunch break usually between 12:45 and 1:45).
+At these times, you may leave a message on our confidential voice mail, and your call will be returned as soon as possible, but it may take a day or two for non-urgent matters.
+If, for any number of unseen reasons, you do not hear from us or we are unable to reach you, and you feel you cannot wait for a return call or if you feel unable to keep yourself safe, call 911 and ask to speak to the mental health worker on call or go to your Local Hospital Emergency Room.